National helplines, mental illness support, and urgent help for those who need support.

 Additional national support

-- The One You website includes information about stress, anxiety, mood, worry, and getting enough sleep
+- the every mind matters website includes information about stress, anxiety, mood, worry, and getting enough sleep

-- Young Minds provides child and adolescent mental health support;
+- the Young Minds website provides child and adolescent mental health support

-- Go-To provides wellbeing and mental health support for young people
+- the Go-To website provides wellbeing and mental health support for young people

-- Kooth is a digital mental health community
+- the Kooth website is a digital mental health community